-Wedding menu cards can sharpen your guests’ appetites and kick the next part of the reception into gear.
+Like much wedding stationery, your wedding menu design adds an elegant (and necessary) touch to your wedding meal.
+Not only that, but wedding menu cards can serve as the perfect evening appetizer, sharpening your guests’ appetites and kicking the next part of the reception into gear.
 If you’re looking for fresh ideas for your wedding menu card, look no further.

 Individual menu cards are fantastic for more formal events with plated multi-course meals.
-You can also personalize each menu with your guest’s name so that the menu can also act as an escort card.
+You can also personalize each menu with your guest’s name or monogram, so that the menu can also act as a place card.

-There are many different ways that you can interpret the individual menu card so that it suits the theme of your celebratory day.
+There are many different ways that you can interpret the individual menu card so that it suits your wedding theme.

 Decorating your menu card with gold is a versatile design option.
 Whether you want to gild the geometric designs of your Art Deco-themed wedding or match a rose-gold palette, gold is a timeless way to up your menu design glam game.